-Hilarious in Hindsight: The first mention of the Roxxor guild in the series is a shopkeeper mentionning that their tabards are on sale (in the for a cheaper price than normal sense).
-It only turns out to be the Coalition number one guild in Season 2 premiere.
+The first mention of the Roxxor guild in the webseries is a shopkeeper mentioning that their tabards are on sale (i.e. at a cheaper price than normal).
+It only turns out to be the Coalition number one guild in the Season 2 premiere.

-Moral Event Horizon: Gaea is treated as if she crossed it in Season 4 when after loosing her affiliation to the Empire because of failed quests and bad deeds, she asks to be invited in group composed of a couple of Gaea worshipper's guild members under the (implied) pretext of a higher probability to finish a quest by their side, then kills Sparadrap, Ivy and Golgotha, making the Coalition her new affiliation in the process.
-Two episodes later, Ivy stated that the act was unforgivable.
+Moral Event Horizon: Gaea is treated as if she crossed it in Season 4 when after losing her affiliation to the Empire because of failed quests and bad deeds, she asks to be invited into a group composed of a couple of Gaea Worshippers' guild members under the (implied) pretext of a higher probability of finishing a quest by their side, then kills Sparadrap, Ivy and Golgotha, making the Coalition her new affiliation in the process.
+Two episodes later, Ivy states that the act was unforgivable.

 Popcultural Osmosis Failure: Some of the audience didn't get the reference to A Christmas Carol while watching episode 10 of Season 1 and mistook the death of Morgan Lavande (Omega Zell) shown by the ghost of Christmas future for canon, leading to some confusion when he appeared perfectly fine in episode 11.
 Some also assumed that Morgan's ultimate fate was shown in that episode.
 The death has been confirmed to be non-canon.